And there you have it! We’ve now covered the entire guide to blogger outreach. Easy right? Let’s recap shall we?

 We also ask bloggers what they’re interested in being pitched about, so you can eliminate a lot of the guessing game.

-Want to get the entire Guide to Blogger Outreach?
+Want to get the entire guide?
 You can download the full ebook for free.
 Send it to your colleagues.
 Do whatever you want with it.
 It’s yours to become a better media relations professional.